apigee/trireme/nodetests/README.md

 mvn -DskipTests=false -DTestFile=test-fs-long-path.js test

+To run a subset of the tests, do the same thing but include only part of the file name -- "TestFile" will match any file name that contains the complete string.
+So to run all the http tests:

+mvn -DskipTests=false -DTestFile=test-http test

 To enable Noderunner debugging (that is, debugging of Noderunner's Java code), set the LOGLEVEL property to one of the supported SLF4J log levels such as INFO or DEBUG.
 The default is INFO.